Ezed9/iot-ml-precision-farming/README.md

 This project is a **prototype/research-oriented precision-farming system** developed for the ReGen Hackathon.

 ML recommendations depend on the quality, coverage, and representativeness of the training data.
 Predictions should therefore be treated as decision-support information rather than a replacement for professional agricultural expertise.

----

-## Resume / Portfolio Note

-When describing this project on a resume or portfolio, use **measured results** rather than proposed capabilities.

-For example:

-> **IoT-ML Precision Farming** — Developed an ESP32-based precision-farming prototype integrating agricultural sensors, Firebase cloud synchronization, and ML pipelines for crop recommendation, irrigation guidance, and pest-sound classification.

-Add model architecture and evaluation metrics only after the corresponding experiments have been completed and are reproducible.